Dr Ben Herbert

 Co-Founder & Chief Scientific Officer

-Dr Herbert has 25 years of experience in technology development and commercialisation and has co-founded two ASX listed companies in the biotech/healthcare industry.
+Dr Herbert is a protein biochemist with over 25 years of experience in technology development and commercialisation and has co-founded two ASX listed companies in the biotech/healthcare industry.
 He has broad experience in securing investment for companies in the biotech/healthcare industry and a track record of creating, protecting, and commercialising intellectual property.
 He has developed and commercialised biotechnology products with multinational partners, such as Bio-Rad and Sigma-Aldrich, and his co-founded companies – Proteome Systems, Regeneus and Sangui Bio.

 In 1999, he co-founded the biotechnology company Proteome Systems, where he served full time as Head of Sample Preparation until 2006.
 He played an active role in establishing and managing Proteome Systems IP portfolio.

 In 2007 Ben was a co-founder of Regeneus Ltd, a regenerative medicine company that has developed and commercialised stem cell therapies using adipose derived cells.
 Ben served as a non-executive Director of Regeneus from startup through ASX listing in 2013 and left the Board to pursue the opportunities that became Sangui Bio in late 2014.
 He maintains strong connections to Regeneus Ltd.